 In the damp but open slip going around Stream No. 3, try to avoid stinging nettle.
 At the active scree slip before Stream No. 5, cross level to the regenerating area, then drop to the stream just below a tiny fall.
 In the reverse direction here, there is a cairn at the down-valley bush-edge.
 This trail tends to be badly overgrown in the many open areas.

 Arete Forks vicinity

-Up: This was once described as an excellently marked but otherwise non-existent track (a culler short-cut track!), but is now more used and is currently (May 2017) adequately cut and marked.
-From the base, it is better to access the spur from slightly up Arete Stream where the terrace edge is easier gained.
+Up: This was once described as an excellently-marked but otherwise non-existent track (a culler short-cut track!), but is now more used and is currently (May 2017) adequately cut and marked.
+From the base, it is better to access the spur from slightly up Arete Stream where the terrace edge is more easily gained.
 Around 2½ hours up.

 «» The stream running to the saddle between Bannister and Waingawa 1423 is a fair route without surprises.

 «» The spur from above Arete Forks to .1513 is good going.
 You may have to access the spur foot from a little up the above-mentioned side-stream.